Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ### __Typography__

 "Roboto" and Sans-Serif font has been used in the website.
-The reason why this font was chosen is because it gives the text of the site a more clear.
+The reason why this font was chosen is because it makes the text of the site more clear.
 Roboto has a dual nature.
 It has a mechanical skeleton and the forms are largely geometric.
 Roboto also allows letters to be settled into their natural width.
 This makes the reading rhythm to be more natural.

 ### __Imagery__

 The only image used in this project is the background image of the main page.
 The reason for this is because the project is more focused on fulfilling the function of a journal, for which it was not necessary to create a carousel or other type of features.

 Of course it is planned in a near future to be able to store pictures in the database that every register user might be able to load up.

 ## __Wireframes__